turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 ---
-title: Array Prototype Methods Introduction
+title: ARIA Roles, States, Properties
-length: 180
+length: 120
-tags: JavaScript, array, prototype
+tags: ARIA, accessibility
 ---
 # Aria #

+Roles, States, Properties, and Why You Should Care.

+## What Is ARIA ##

-Accessible Rich Internet Applications.
+**Accessible Rich Internet Applications**.

-ARIA is a set of tools we can add to our HTML to give our code more semantic meaning.
-Not only is this crucial for assistive technology, but it is also helpful to your future self and other developers to know why you did what you did.
+ARIA is a set of tools we can add to our HTML to make our code more semantically meaningful.
+Not only is this crucial for assistive technology, but it is also helpful to your future self and other developers to know what you were trying to accomplish in your code.

 Think about the information provided by a set of `<div></div>` tags.
 What do we know about the content within those tags?
 Really, we know nothing.
-It's a meaningless element that controls the APPEARANCE of its content - by default setting is a `block` style element, but beyond that it could theoretically be literally any kind of data - a title, a paragraph, an image, a random red decorative sidebar...etc.
+It's a semantically void element that controls the APPEARANCE of its content - by default it is a `block` style element, but beyond that it could theoretically be literally any kind of data - a title, a paragraph, an image, a random red decorative sidebar...etc.

+ARIA provides a series of tools and approaches to enhancing the meaning of your code.
+Toay we will look at the three main aspects of ARIA - Roles, States, and Properties.

+## Plan Of Attack ##

+* Explore Roles, States, and Properties
+* Watch a short video demonstrating the usefulness of these tools
+* Reflection: Answer questions based on the video
+* Discussion: Come back together to talk about what we've covered

-## Roles ##
+## Roles, States, and Properties ##

+### Roles ###

 Roles define what an element IS - what function it serves on the page.